ChrisTohFer/GE2/Docs/README.md

 ### Code

 Just like it sounds, this directory contains all the .h and .cpp files for the various projects in GE2 (not including third party projects).
 It is split into subdirectories that share the exact name of projects in the solution.
 This is also the location for any other files that must go into the projects, but up to this point I haven't had any need for non-code files to be added to the solution.

+### Docs

+You are here.
+Contains all documentation including this file and some project specific documentation with more detailed API references.

 ### Thirdparty